wavded/www/content/post/callback-hell.md

 2. Gets the stats on each file.
 This is done in parallel so we are using a `counter` to track when all the I/O has finished.
 We are also using a `errored` boolean to prevent the provided callback (`cb`) from being called more than once if an error occurs.
 3. Collect the stats for each file.
 Notice we are setting up a parallel array here (files to stats).
 4. Check to see if all parallel operations have completed
-5. Only grab regular files (not links or directories, etc)
+5. Only grab regular files (not links or directories, etc.)
 6. Reduce the list to the largest file
 7. Pull the filename associated with the stat and callback